khushi06/mudita/Janitor-Settings.md

 simianarmy.calendar.timezone = America/Los_Angeles
 ```
 ####simianarmy.calendar.isMonkeyTime
 To ease debug/dryrun, you can set this property to true so the monkey will always be able to run.
 This property also overrides the value in **simianarmy.properties**.
+If set to false, normal MonkeyCalendar logic is executed to determine when the monkey should run.
 The default value is false.
 ```
 simianarmy.calendar.isMonkeyTime = false
 ```